 If you are an e-commerce brand, Facebook, Instagram, and Pinterest probably make sense for you.
 If you’re an artist or involved in the community, Instagram, Snapchat, Behance, or Youtube might make the most sense.

-Social Media Basic: Completely Fill Out Your Business Page.
+Social Media Basics #4: Completely Fill Out Your Business Pages.

 To do this, you’ll need…

 This is an easy one.
 Use the brand name that appears on other places on the web, such as your Google my Business, Bing for Business, or Website markup.
 Social media channels are huge for SEO and Brand Visibility, so it would be smart of you to use one consistent Brand Name across all your digital assets.